anjali-yadav17/Online-marketplace-for-handmade-crafts/README.md

 ## 🛒 Online Shopping Website

-This is fully responsive **Online Shopping Website** built using **HTML, CSS, and JavaScript**.
+This is a fully responsive **Online Shopping Website** built using **HTML, CSS, and JavaScript**.
 It simulates an e-commerce platform where users can browse handmade items, search for products, view categories, and proceed to checkout.

 ---